eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 ####	Cell Array Usage

 A cell array can have fields/variables of different sizes.
-	These fields/variables can be indexed, extracted, overwritten using curly braces \cite[\S6.2.1, pp. 112]{Eaton2016a}.
+	These fields/variables can be indexed, added/inserted, overwritten using curly braces \cite[\S6.2.1, pp. 112]{Eaton2016a}.

 **[Note: I do not know if cell arrays (or *struct*s) can include